Anoushka21/IMdB-Top50-Movies/README.md

+# IMdB-Top50-Movies

+This python script is used to scrape the list of Top 50 movies from the year of your choice.

-# imDb-top250-Web-Scrapper
+# Tools Used

-Web scrapper using Python,BeautifulSoup and requests module to scrape the top 250 imDb movies by ranking and create csv file with name,year,director,cast and user rating of each movie
+1.Python3
+2.BeautifulSoup
+3.requests odule